dgwyer/multiple-webpack-css-files/README.md

 * Concatenate and compile all `style.scss` files to `./assets/css/style.blocks.css`.
 * Concatenate and compile all `editor.scss` files to `./assets/css/editor.blocks.css`.

-At the moment, it kind of works but instead of concatenating and compiling all `style.scss` and `editor.scss` files it seems to grab the SASS from the last block only.
+At the moment, it kind of works but instead of concatenating and compiling all `style.scss` and `editor.scss` files it seems to grab the SASS from the last block folder only.
 This indicates that `style.blocks.css` and `editor.blocks.css` are continously being overwritten which is incorrect.

 # To Run the webpack Script